jacopocav/easy-builder/README.md

 ### Maven

-**Note**: adding `easy-builder-processor` as a compile dependency also works, but it's not recommended and will unnecessarily pollute your classpath.
-Plus, implicit annotation processor discovery will be disabled by default in future Java versions (see: https://bugs.openjdk.org/browse/JDK-8314833).
+**Note**: adding `easy-builder-processor` as a `compile` or `provided`-scoped dependency also works, but it's not recommended and will unnecessarily pollute your classpath.
+Plus, implicit annotation processor discovery is disabled by default in Java 23 and later versions (see: https://bugs.openjdk.org/browse/JDK-8314833).

 ```xml